 sometimes other things come up (interview, illness, etc.) so

-just please let me know in advance by phone/email if you're going to
+just please let me know in advance by email if you're going to

 be absent.
 Unexcused absences are NOT allowed and will

-and do the readings before coming to see me.
+do the readings, and watch the zoom recording before coming to see me.
 I'm happy to

 explain things, but I won't repeat lectures for you.